LICHTENBERGERHugo/DSL-csv/README.md

 ### Opening a CSV File

-Input data : csv path
+Input data : CSV path

-Use case : transforming it to a table to modify it
+Use case : Transform the csv file into a table to modify it

 ### Exporting to CSV

-Input data : table with rows and columns and a header
+Input data : Table with rows, columns, and a header

-Use case : get a csv after modifiying it with a table
+Use case : Generate a CSV file from the modified table

 ### Exporting to JSON

-Input data : table with rows and columns and a header
+Input data : Table with rows, columns, and a header

-Use case :
+Use case : Generate a JSON file from the modified table

 ### Filtering

-Input data : table, condition
+Input data : Table, condition

-Use case : DATA SCIENCE
+Use case :  Select a subset of the data based on a given condition

 ### Adding a row

-Input data : table, newRow
+Input data : Table, new row

-Use case: adding a new line to a table
+Use case: Add a new row to the table

 ### Modifying a value

-Input : table, rowId, ColumnId(Column name), new Value
+Input : Table, row ID, column ID (column name), new value

-Use case : modify value of an entity in the table
+Use case : Modify the value of a cell in the table

 ### Modifying a row

-Input : table, rowId, new Value
+Input : Table, row Id, new Value

-Use case : modify every attribute of an entity in the table
+Use case : Modify every attributes of a record in the table

 ### Deleting a row

-Input data : table, rowId
+Input data : Table, row Id

-Use case : deleting a row at a specific index
+Use case :  Delete a row from the table at the specified index

 ### Projecting a table

-Input data : table, column names to keep
+Input data : Table, column names to keep

-Use case : getting just specific fields of a table to then exporting a new table.
+Use case : Get a new table with only the specified columns

 ### Aggregating values in a column

-Example of tasks : Counting the number of values in a column, doing a sum...
+Example of tasks : Count the number of values in a column, calculate a sum, etc.

-Scenarios:
+Use cases:

 ## ChatGPT/Copilot Experience